evelynbirnzain/BDP_2/reports/Assignment-2-Report.md

 * May take additional parameters as positional command line arguments.
 Arguments may include e.g. the tenant id, name of the database to connect to, or collection name that the data should be ingested into.

-Clearly, this model is a horrible idea from a number of perspectives (incl. security, isolation, flexibility,...) but I think it serves its purpose as a PoC.
-In a real environment, I would probably at least have the tenants package their `clientstreamingestapp`s as docker images and as a platform provider, I would orchestrate their execution on the `mysimbdp` side.
+In a real-life scenario, this model would obviously be a very bad idea from multiple perspectives (e.g. security, isolation, flexibility...).
+If I had the time and skills, I would at least have the tenants package their `clientstreamingestapp`s as docker images and as a platform provider, I would orchestrate their execution on the `mysimbdp` side -- but I think the Python script model serves its purpose as a PoC.

 3. Develop test ingestion programs (`clientstreamingestapp`), which must include one type of data wrangling ( transforming the received message to a new structure).
 Show the performance of ingestion tests, including failures and exceptions, for at least 2 different tenants in your test environment.
 Explain the data used for testing.
 (1 point)

-   -> 2 separate ones
+The two `clientstreamingestapp`s can be found in the `code/stream_ingestion/streamingingestapp` directory.
+They each come with a `producer` script that simulates the appropriate message production.
+According to the constraints mentioned above, both `clientstreamingestapp`s simple Python scripts that use the env variables provided by the platform.

+Tenant 1 is working in an IoT scenario; the producers are sensors that measure weather data and periodically send it to `mysimbdp-messagingsystem`.
+The `clientstreamingestapp` plucks out sensor metadata from the message and stores it in its own collection in the `mysimbdp-coredms`; the actual sensor data is stored in a separate collection and only references the metadata.

+Tenant 2 wants transform their structured data containing information about taxi trips into a semi-structured format.
+They use their `producer` script to stream the data line-by-line to `mysimbdp-messagingsystem`;
+their `clientstreamingestapp` transforms each line into a JSON object, grouping e.g. the location data together into a subdocument, and stores it in a collection in `mysimbdp-coredms`.

 4. `clientstreamingestapp` decides to report its processing rate, including average ingestion time, total ingestion data size, and number of messages to `mysimbdp-streamingestmonitor` within a predefined period of time.
 Design the report